iSaluki/phhs6/content/sixth/Business/Units/nd/InterpretationOfVariances.md

 Budgets for sales/revenues and **expenditure** are prepared in advance and then compared with the actual performance to establish any **variances**.

-**Managers** are responsible for controllable costs within their budgets and are required to take remedial action if **adverse** variances arise and they are considered excessive.
+**Managers** are responsible for controllable costs within their budgets and are required to take remedial action if **favourable or adverse** variances arise, and they are considered excessive.

 There are many management uses for budgets.
 For example, budgets are used to:
 - Control income and expenditure (the **traditional** use)
-- Establish priorities and set **performance** in numerical terms
+- Establish priorities and set **targets** in numerical terms
 - Provide direction and co-ordination, so that business **objectives** can be turned into practical reality.
 - Assign responsibilities to budget holders (managers) and allocate **resources**.
 - Communicate targets from management to **employees**.